nyambe/nyambe/content/index.md

 ::

 ::div{class="text-base leading-relaxed"}
-In love with technology and innovation.
-I enjoy creating, efficient workflows and solving impossible problems.
-I've been coding for more than 10 years, building everything from ticketing platforms, or custom CMS to OTT streaming services.
+I've been coding for more than 10 years, building and managing dev projects — everything from ticketing platforms and custom CMS to OTT streaming services.
 ::

 ::div{class="text-sm opacity-60"}